Communication

 Better measures:

 Compliance rate.
 When you announce a new process, how quickly does the team adopt it?
 Low adoption means the message didn't reach all approaches.
-If Gold Mine adopted but Orange Sky didn't, you probably buried the action item in too much detail.
+If Natural Gold Mines adopted but Natural Orange Skies didn't, you probably buried the action item in too much detail.

 Question patterns.
 After a communication, what questions come back?
-If people ask "why are we doing this?" your Green Planet layer was weak.
-If they ask "what do I actually do?" your Orange Sky layer was weak.
-If they ask "how does this affect my team?" your Blue Ocean layer was weak.
-If they ask "what's the timeline?" your Gold Mine layer was weak.
+If people ask "why are we doing this?" your Natural Green Planets layer was weak.
+If they ask "what do I actually do?" your Natural Orange Skies layer was weak.
+If they ask "how does this affect my team?" your Natural Blue Oceans layer was weak.
+If they ask "what's the timeline?" your Natural Gold Mines layer was weak.

 Engagement by format.
 Track which communication formats get the most engagement from different teams.
 You'll see approach patterns.
 Use that data to refine your channel strategy.